-- i) Reserved - ii) Reserved - iii) Deviating off the marked route by any significant distance Refer SSR 339 d) (i); - iv) Failure to wear a helmet or protective clothing whilst racing Refer SSR 328 i);

-- v) Competitors unable to submit a GPS or competitors who submit a faulty or inoperable GPS a minimum 30-minute penalty. - NOTE: This could be increased to exclusion, should further investigation by the Clerk of Course find that the competitor has irregular or unrealistic race times Refer SSR 345 e): - vi) If the sequence sheets show that a competitor has passed through controls in an unrealistic time, a thirty (30) minute penalty plus any time advantage gained shall be applied by the Clerk of Course Refer SSR 342 e) (ii). - NOTE: This could be increased to exclusion, should further investigation by the Clerk of Course find that the competitor deliberately deviated from the route Refer SSR 345 e). - vii) For not first ensuring that it was safe to cross a road crossing before pulling off from a stop control Refer SSR 340 5 a) (iii), 5 b) vii) and 5 d); - viii) For ignoring a stop at any road or railway crossing Refer SSR 340 5 a) (iii), 5 b) (iv), 5 b) (viii) and 5 d); - ix) For not ensuring at least one foot is on the ground when the competitor comes to a standstill Refer SSR 340 5 b) vii).
+- i) All competitors must come to a complete standstill at the stop board, the definition being that even if the wheels are no longer turning but the motorcycle or quad is still sliding this will not constitute stopping Refer SSR 340 5 b) (iv). - ii) Reserved - iii) Deviating off the marked route by any significant distance Refer SSR 339 d) (i); - iv) Failure to wear a helmet or protective clothing whilst racing Refer SSR 328 i); - v) Competitors unable to submit a GPS or competitors who submit a faulty or inoperable GPS a minimum 30-minute penalty. - NOTE: This could be increased to exclusion, should further investigation by the Clerk of Course find that the competitor has irregular or unrealistic race times Refer SSR 345 e); - vi) If the sequence sheets show that a competitor has passed through controls in an unrealistic time, a thirty (30) minute penalty plus any time advantage gained shall be applied by the Clerk of Course Refer SSR 342 e) (ii). - NOTE: This could be increased to exclusion, should further investigation by the Clerk of Course find that the competitor deliberately deviated from the route Refer SSR 345 e). - vii) For not first ensuring that it was safe to cross a road crossing before pulling off from a stop control Refer SSR 340 5 a) (iii); - viii) For ignoring a stop at any road or railway crossing Refer SSR 340 5 a) (iii), 5 b) (viii) and 5 d); - ix) For not ensuring at least one foot is on the ground when the competitor comes to a standstill Refer SSR 340 5 a) (iii) and 340 5 b) vii).